Doom-Utils/iwad-patches/doom2.wad/README.txt

 Doom II Zodiac is the version released for the Tapwave Zodiac handheld console.

+Doom II Original is the version that is available on the Bethesda store with the name "DOOM II (ORIGINAL)".
+This is separate to the Unity version that is also available on the Bethesda store.

 1.9-to-pwad.vcdiff is special.
 It will create a PWAD version of Doom II, containing only the levels and demo lumps.
 It may be used in conjunction with Freedoom to see what the levels turn out like with